ieatstickers/treedux/README.md

 ## Rationale

 To modify the application state, Redux requires you to write a reducer to perform the update.
 The vast majority of the reducers we write are incredibly simple and do nothing more than directly set the value of a particular property with a new value.
 This logic is often duplicated for most of the properties in each data store, with the only difference being the name of the property it's responsible for updating.
-This leads to a lot of duplicated boilerplate code to do something very simple.
+This leads to a lot of duplicated boilerplate code to perform a series of very simple operations.

 Treedux is designed to be the antidote to this.
 Out of the box, it allows you to traverse through your application state tree (fully type-hinted using TypeScript generics) and at each tree node get the current value, update the value with a new one or subscribe to changes, all without writing a single reducer.
 This allows you to get up and running super quickly with minimal code required.